mcummings128/ghcertified/questions/en/actions/question-131.md

 > As an action, composite actions must contain the brunt of their logic within an `action.yml` file.
 To call the composite action, point to where its `action.yml` is located (this includes the root. ex. to call a composite action that is located in the same repository as the caller workflow, the syntax `uses: ./` would be used).
 - [ ] Reusable workflows are called via referencing the folder that contains their `action.yml` file.
 > Reusable workflows are regular `.yml` or `.yaml` files that are stored in `.github/workflows`.
 They do not have an `action.yml` file.
-- [ ] Composite actions must be called directly from a job.
+- [ ] Composite actions must be called as a step within a job (not from step-level).
 > Composite actions (as with any other action) are called from within a __step__ of a workflow job--in other words, you do not need a specific workflow job just to caller a composite action.
-- [x] Reusable workflows must be called directly from a job.
+- [x] Reusable workflows must be called directly within a workflow job (not from step-level).
 > Steps within a workflow job cannot call a reusable workflow.
 A reusable workflow must be called by an indvidiual job within the caller workflow.
+This can result in one or more jobs running in the caller workflow (said jobs can be seen in workflow runs in the Github Actions UI).
 - [ ] Secrets can be passed to both reusable workflows and calling composite actions via the `uses.secrets` block.
 > Only reusable workflows can be called using the `secrets` block.
 To pass secrets to a composite action, workarounds must be used (such as passing the secret as an input)
 - [ ] Only reusable workflows can accept inputs.